TUntitledGeek/qml-minecraft-launcher/README.md

 ## The launcher will consist of many functions:
 ###1.
 Integration with SpecEngine (And the Butterium modpack)

 ###2.
 Instanced Minecraft Launching
+ - The user can install & modify multiple instances of Minecraft at once
 ###3.
+GitHub Integration
-GitHub integration enabling easy access to push and pull commits from developers' forks of the main modpack
+ - Enabling easy access to push and pull commits from developers' forks of the main modpack
 ###4.
 Skin Selector
+ - Yeah
 ###5.
 Mod installation & toggling from the launcher
+ - Using the modrinth api
 ###6.
 Discord Rich Presence
+ - Showing the launcher in Discord
 ###7.
-Modpack Backup System (To reverse changes from a maximum of three operations past)
+Modpack Backup System
+ - To reverse changes from a maximum of three operations past